CVE-2025-27367: CWE-602 Client-Side Enforcement of Server-Side Security in IBM OpenPages with Watson

 Technical Analysis

 CVE-2025-27367 is a medium-severity vulnerability affecting IBM OpenPages with Watson versions 8.3 and 9.0.
-The core issue stems from improper input validation due to reliance on client-side enforcement of security controls for Governance, Risk, and Compliance (GRC) Objects.
-Specifically, the application performs validation of data types and required fields on the client side, but this validation can be bypassed by an authenticated user who crafts a specially designed payload and sends it directly to the server.
-This bypass allows the user to save data without populating required fields, violating the intended data integrity constraints.
-The vulnerability is categorized under CWE-602, which relates to client-side enforcement of server-side security, indicating that critical validation logic is improperly implemented on the client rather than securely enforced on the server.
-The CVSS v3.1 base score is 5.3, reflecting a medium severity with network attack vector, high attack complexity, low privileges required, no user interaction, unchanged scope, no confidentiality impact, high integrity impact, and no availability impact.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability could lead to data integrity issues within the GRC system, potentially causing inaccurate or incomplete compliance and risk data to be stored and processed, which could undermine governance processes and decision-making.
+The vulnerability arises from improper input validation due to reliance on client-side enforcement of server-side security controls.
+Specifically, the product performs validation of data types and requiredness of fields for Governance, Risk, and Compliance (GRC) Objects on the client side.
+However, an authenticated user can bypass these client-side validations by sending a specially crafted payload directly to the server.
+This allows the user to save data without including required fields, violating data integrity rules.
+The vulnerability is categorized under CWE-602, which refers to Client-Side Enforcement of Server-Side Security, highlighting the risk of trusting client-side controls without adequate server-side validation.
+The CVSS v3.1 base score is 5.3, reflecting a medium severity level, with the vector indicating network attack vector (AV:N), high attack complexity (AC:H), low privileges required (PR:L), no user interaction (UI:N), unchanged scope (S:U), no confidentiality impact (C:N), high integrity impact (I:H), and no availability impact (A:N).
+There are no known exploits in the wild at the time of publication, and no patches have been linked yet.
+The vulnerability could allow malicious insiders or compromised authenticated users to corrupt or manipulate critical GRC data, potentially undermining compliance reporting and risk management processes.

 Potential Impact